First LIGHT System: In Central London

 using legacy technologies traditionally built in large and remote areas, which

 is in the range of three to four years on average.
-An additional time of up to 52
+Taking into account an additional time of up to 52

-weeks will be required for full fit-out, including the installation of cooling
+weeks for full fit-out, including the installation of cooling

 installation by H1 2019